Stress in the aviation industry: Military pilot stress

 Military pilots hold a lot of responsibility.
 Their jobs can include passenger or cargo transport, reconnaissance missions, or attacking from the air or flight training, all while expected to be in perfect mental and physical condition.
 These jobs place a responsibility on the pilot to avoid mistakes as millions of dollars, lives, or whole operations are at risk.
 At times stress does over take the pilot and emotions and human error can occur.

 There are many occurrences of pilots bombing allied forces in friendly fire incidents out of error and having to live with the consequences.

 The stress of the job itself or of any mistake made can hugely affect one's life outside work.
 Millions of veterans struggle with post-traumatic stress injuries, unhealthy coping strategies such as alcohol or substance abuse and in the worst of cases, suicide, which is very common.
 Many studies and help programs have been put in place, but there are many different cases and people that it is impossible to help everyone.
 Stress overcomes even the strongest, most highly trained pilots and can take the worst toll.

-Everyone deals with stress in a different manner, but military pilots stand out on their own with unique stress reducing and problem solving skills.
-Their main strategy is to find the problem causing the stress and solve it immediately so that they do not have to move to a secondary option, which consumes time they do not have.
+Everyone deals with stress in a different manner, but military pilots stand out on their own with unique stress-reducing and problem-solving skills.
+Their main strategy is to find the problem causing the stress and solve it immediately, so that they do not have to move to a secondary option, which consumes time they do not have.
 This is what they are taught in flight school; a sensor goes off and they immediately fix the problem.
 The main problem appears when pilots are going high speed or undergoing complicated maneuvers.
 Most times they are moving much faster than a human could even think, leaving a lot of room for human error.
-When that error occurs, however big or small, they can take on immense guilt for any problems that were caused depending on their personality.
+When an error occurs, however big or small, they can take on immense guilt for any problems that were caused, depending on their personality.
 This can affect their mental state and ability to continue their job.
-Stress can also take a physical toll on a pilot's body, such as grinding of their teeth in difficult situations or even bladder problems when the pilot is flying with a higher G-force or for a long distance.
+Stress can also take a physical toll on a pilot's body, for reasons such as grinding of their teeth in difficult situations, or bladder problems when the pilot is flying under a higher G-force or for a long distance.

 Improvements through crew resource management

-After the 1950s, human error became the main cause of aviation accidents.
-Stress and fatigue continues to be an issue in the aviation industry.
-Hence, various training are being conducted to minimize it.
-The change began as National Aeronautics and Space Administration pointed out human limitations and emphasized the importance of teamwork.
-Crew Resource Management is a type of training conducted to teach a flight crew different behavioral strategies, such as situational awareness, stress management, and decision-making.
+Beginning in the 1950s, as planes became mechanically more reliable, human error became the main cause of aviation accidents.
+As stress and fatigue continue to be an issue in the aviation industry, various training programs have been developed to mitigate their effects.
+National Aeronautics and Space Administration has pointed out human limitations and emphasized the importance of teamwork.
+Crew resource management is a type of training conducted to teach a flight crew different behavioral strategies, such as situational awareness, stress management, and decision-making.
 When pilots are being hired, recruiters not only look at pilots' technical skills, but also at pilots' ability to learn from errors and evaluate how well they coordinate with other crew members.